quannguyenminh103/image_annotator/README.md

 3) Assignment
 - First, you need to open the labelme window and upload the image for annotating
 - Each of them will be assigned for hundreds to thousands of images (which may take one min in average for a patient's image).
-- You should clone our github here:
+- You should access google colab here: https://colab.research.google.com/drive/19zJ4HHfw8S18OiRAJcxZVAuLJoqu1VuN?usp=sharing
+- You should download the phenotypic information from gmdb_phenogpt2.csv file (sent via email).
+Then upload on google colab.
-- Open view_image.ipynb and provide the image_id (filename) in the 3rd cell.
-Make sure that you provide the correct filename that you use for labelme
+- Provide the image_id (filename) in the 3rd cell.
+Make sure that you provide the correct filename that you use for labelme.
+- If the cell is error or returns '{}', this means there is no predefined phenotypes for this patient, please annotate them
+- If the cell returns some phenotypes, they are the predefined phenotypes.
+Sometimes, they are correct while sometimes not.
+So, you should fix the error if you found it.
+Otherwise, just annotate the affected area for them.

 4) Output
 - We would like to check whether the predefined phenotypes are correct or not (you can search google for confirmation).
 - In addition, you should create a polygon/color the affected area for the corresponding phenotypes.